swiftlang/swift-evolution/proposals/nnnn-MutableSpan.md

 In addition to the new types, we will propose adding new API some standard library types to take advantage of `MutableSpan` and `MutableRawSpan`.

 ## Proposed solution

 We introduced `Span` to provide shared read-only access to containers.
 The natural next step is to provide a similar capability for mutable access.
+A library whose API provides access to its internal storage makes a decision regarding the type of access it provides; it may provide read-only access or provide the ability to mutate its storage.
+That decision is made by the API author.
+If mutations were enabled by simply binding a `Span` value to a mutable binding (`var` binding or `inout` parameter), that decision would rest with the user of the API instead of its author.
+This explains why mutations must be modeled by a type separate from `Span`.

 Mutability requires exclusive access, per Swift's [law of exclusivity][SE-0176]. `Span` is copyable, and must be copyable in order to properly model read access under the law of exclusivity: a value can be simultaneously accessed through multiple read-only accesses.
 Exclusive access cannot be modeled with a copyable type, since a copy would represent an additional access, in violation of the law of exclusivity.
-We therefore need a non-copyable type separate from `Span` in order to model mutations.
+This explains why the type which models mutations must be non-copyable.

 #### MutableSpan

-`MutableSpan` allows delegating mutations of a type's contiguous internal representation, by providing access to an exclusively-borrowed view of a range of contiguous, initialized memory. `MutableSpan` relies on guarantees that it has exclusive access to the range of memory it represents, and that the memory it represents will remain valid for the duration of the access.
-These provide data race safety and temporal safety.
-Like `Span`, `MutableSpan` performs bounds-checking on every access to preserve spatial safety.
+`MutableSpan` allows delegating mutations of a type's contiguous internal representation, by providing access to an exclusively-borrowed view of a range of contiguous, initialized memory. `MutableSpan`'s memory safety' relies on guarantees that:
+- it has exclusive access to the range of memory it represents, providing data race safety and enforced by `~Copyable`.
+- the memory it represents will remain valid for the duration of the access, providing lifetime safety and enforced by `~Escapable`.
+- each access is guarded by bounds checking, providing bounds safety.

-A `MutableSpan` provided by a container represents a mutation of that container, via an exclusive borrow.
+A `MutableSpan` provided by a container represents a mutation of that container, as an extended mutation access.
 Mutations are implemented by mutating functions and subscripts, which let the compiler statically enforce exclusivity.

 #### MutableRawSpan